boldbi/boldbi-kubernetes/docs/amazon-eks.md

 4. Note the **File system ID** after creating EFS file system,
 ![AWS EFS](images/aws-efs.png)

 5. Open **pvclaim_eks.yaml** file, downloaded in **Step 1**.
 Replace the **File system ID** noted in above step to the `<efs_file_system_id>` place in the file.
 You can also change the storage size in the YAML file.
-Save the file once you replaced the file share name and file share IP address.

 ![PV Claim](images/eks_pvclaim.png)

 6. Connect with your Amazon EKS cluster.

 7. You can skip this step if your cluster already has a CNI (Container Network Interface) running.
-However if you your cluster does nothave any CNI or if you face any CNI related issues when deploying, you can install the Calico CNI using the following command in your EKS cluster.
+However if your cluster does not have any CNI or if you face any CNI related issues when deploying, you can install the Calico CNI using the following command in your EKS cluster.

     https://docs.projectcalico.org/about/about-calico